 B.A., History (honors) and Philosophy, Columbia University, 2018

-slavery and abolition; gender; race; humor; the Atlantic World, particularly the Caribbean; 18th and 19th century France and its empire; political economy; intellectual history; medicine and science
+slavery and abolition; race; the Atlantic World, particularly the Caribbean; 18th and 19th century France and its empire; political economy; financial history; modern intellectual history

 HIST 001: Making the Modern World